 magical correspondences: exorcism, protection, healing, lust

-If you want to learn more about herbs, you can join the Merkaba Study Patreon site to receive extensive herb studies in form of a printable each month.
+If you want to learn more about witch herbs, join the Witch Community Monthly Bundle to receive extensive herb studies in the form of a printable each month.

 Here is the list of great crystals to start with.

-They are a perfect starter kit for any Baby Witch out there.
+They are a perfect crystal starter kit for any Baby Witch out there.